Seamless, Correct, and Generic Programming over Serialised Data: Meaning as Trees

 \ExecuteMetaData[Serialised/Desc.idr.tex]{alg}

 We can then introduce the fixpoint of data descriptions as the initial algebra, defined as the following inductive type.

 \ExecuteMetaData[Serialised/Desc.idr.tex]{mu}

+\begin{remark}[Escape hatches] \idris{} provides some escape hatches to use when the author knows a usage is safe but the compiler is not able to determine that it is.

+A function call of the form (\assertTotal{} $e$) will circumvent the termination and positivity checkers in the expression $e$.
+This is only safe if the function is actually terminating or the type strictly positive.

+A function call of the form (\believeMe{} $e$) will be usable at any type.
+This is only safe if $e$'s actual type and the type it is being used at have the same runtime representation. \end{remark}

 Note that here we are forced to use \assertTotal{} to convince \idris{} to accept the definition.
 Indeed, unlike Agda, \idris{} does not (yet!) track whether a function's arguments are used in a strictly positive manner.
-Consequently the positivity checker is unable to see that \IdrisFunction{Meaning} uses its second argument in a strictly positive manner and that this is therefore a legal definition.
+Consequently the positivity checker is unable to see that \IdrisFunction{Meaning} uses its second argument in a strictly positive manner, and so that \IdrisFunction{Alg} also is, and that this is therefore a legal definition.

 Now that we can build trees as fixpoints of the meaning of descriptions, we can define convenient aliases for the \IdrisFunction{Tree} constructors.
 Note that the leftmost \IdrisData{(\#)} use in each definition corresponds to the \IdrisType{Mu} constructor while later ones are \IdrisType{Tuple} constructors. \idris{}'s type-directed disambiguation of constructors allows us to use this uniform notation for all of these pairing notions.